Priorswood: Amenities

 Priorswood largely comprises residential property, along with a parish church, St Francis of Assisi Junior and Senior National Schools (on Clonshaugh Drive), and a special junior post-primary school for Traveller children.
 Clonshaugh Shopping Centre is found next to the church and includes a dentist, protein store, newsagent, pub, pharmacy and other outlets.
 Belcamp Park (and Darndale Park) are located to the north.
 There is a Gaelic Athletic Association sports ground opposite the main Traveller settlement.

 The socio-economic profile of the Priorswood area is similar to that of neighbouring Darndale, and the housing stock in the area is almost totally local authority housing, though of a different form to the bulk of Darndale.
 Although defined distinctly, Darndale and Priorswood are often mentioned together.

 Developments

-The Bewley's Airport Hotel was built in neighbouring Clonshaugh, just as the N32 branches towards the Baskin, and a Hilton Hotel and a number of retail and service outlets at the nearby Northern Cross development, on the lands of the former Belcamp College in Balgriffin.
+The Clayton Hotel at Dublin Airport was built in neighbouring Clonshaugh, just as the N32 branches towards the Baskin, and a Hilton Hotel and a number of retail and service outlets at the nearby Northern Cross development, on the lands of the former Belcamp College in Balgriffin.

 Bewley's have a tea and coffee packing plant west of the Northern Cross development and a number of companies are also based there.